 G.T. saw the status lights change color and nodded.
 He admired Sitka’s ability to master all the protocols required of both a navigator and pilot.
 He also liked the fact she did not question his authority or stop to ask questions.
 Good pilots are that way, he thought.
-They tend to take off first and ask why later.
+They tend to take off first, and ask why later.

-When Striker had bragged to him about her piloting skills in flying freight to remote parts of Alaska, he had pictured in his mind a yard-wide female with a fierce look, on her face.
-He knew his own face must have mirrored his surprise the day he found a young, slim woman, in her mid-twenties, with black cropped hair, standing outside the Blue Lucy’s main hatch.
+When Striker had bragged to him about Sitka’s piloting skills in flying freight to remote parts of Alaska, he had pictured in his mind a yard-wide female with a fierce look, on her face.
+He knew his own face must have mirrored his surprise the day he found a young, slim woman, in her late-twenties, with black cropped hair, standing outside the Blue Lucy’s main hatch.
 She had a huge red leather handbag slung over her shoulder.
 When he saw the brand name, he raised a brow.
 The handbag probably cost as much as their new computer.
 Of course, he had to admit it did spice up her white t-shirt and faded blue jeans.
 After giving Striker a warm hug, she turned and introduced herself.

 Jesse had arrived a few minutes later, in a cargo van, with a Skyhawk field maintenance crew.
 He was a short husky man with hazel eyes, and about the same age as his wife.
 When a freight hauler loaded with more boxes and crates pulled in behind the truck, G.T. realized why Jesse had brought help with him.
 He was going to need it.